Eurekoio/eurekoio.github.io/README.md

-# ALGORITHMIC TRADING WALKTHROUGH
+# Open Source Algorithmic Trading

 > Build your algorithmic trading machine using open source tools

 ### Disclaimers

-* This is a work in progress so the content and organzation might change dramatically.
+* This is a work in progress so the content and organization might change dramatically.
 * Nothing in here should be construed as advice or a recommendation.
 * Make sure you are comfortable with the risks associated with the financial markets and your trading strategy before risking any money
+* If you have an aversion to code, you'll find the content offensive.

 ### Comment and discuss